Do you have any knowledge of Bagshot families?

 Webster

-Margaret has written looking for information on John and Ellen Webster who lived in Windlesham in the late 1800s.
+Margaret wrote looking for information on John and Ellen Webster who lived in Windlesham in the late 1800s.
 John (Joseph?) is believed to have worked at the Cedars in Bagshot, possibly as a Butler.
 Later he was Butler for Lord Onslow.

 and in a later message... can somebody clarify the difference between The Cedars, Bagshot, and The Cedars, Windlesham?
 The 1891 and 1901 censuses show Ellen and children living at Windlesham (no name of house or road)(RG12/554) John was butler both times at what I presume was the town house of the Caldwell family in Audley Square.
 Having visited the parish church at Windlesham, we presumed the Cedars was the house next door to the church.
 Having seen the picture of the Cedars in Bagshot I am now confused as to exactly where they lived.
 Information from Surrey Archives contact states on children's birth certificates John is resident at The Cedars.
 Help!
 I know where John was in 1871 (Heading Park, Easthampstead) and 1881 The Royal Ascot Hotel, Sunninghill, and then in the early 1900s he was Butler to Lord Onslow at Clandon Park, so if I could just work out which is the correct Cedars the picture would be complete.
 Many thanks.

-Lionel Parr writes: The Cedars of Bagshot was the home of Admiral and Mrs Fuller in the 1930s.
+The late Lionel Parr wrote: The Cedars of Bagshot was the home of Admiral and Mrs Fuller in the 1930s.
 It may originally have been built by one of the Waterer family.

 The Cedars at Windlesham is indeed a big house next to the church.
 It was an important Home Guard administrative building during World War II - possibly a Company Headquarters of the 1st Surrey Battalion, Home Guard.
 I recall participating in parades in front of it.